-Keepers of the Coast takes a close look at how the Kitasoo/Xai’Xais, Heiltsuk, Nuxalk, and Wuikinuxv Nations are stewarding our marine territories.
+Keepers of the Coast provides an in-depth look at how the Kitasoo Xai’xais, Heiltsuk, Nuxalk, and Wuikinuxv Nations are stewarding our marine territories.

-The central coast of British Columbia is one of the most spectacular and biologically rich places left on the planet – where ancient temperate rainforest intertwines with the living Pacific.
-The Heiltsuk, Kitasoo/Xai’Xais, Nuxalk and Wuikinuxv who have inhabited the central coast for thousands of years have joined forces, forming the Central Coast Indigenous Resource Alliance, otherwise known as CCIRA.
-Keepers of the Coast explores how the Nations are using a combination of traditional knowledge and science to inform marine plans that uphold our indigenous laws and steward our marine resources in a manner that sustains our cultures and ensures intact ecosystems, healthy communities and local sustainable economies, now and into the future.
+The Central Coast is one of the most spectacular and biologically rich places on the planet.
+The Heiltsuk, Kitasoo Xai’xais, Nuxalk and Wuikinuxv people have inhabited these areas for thousands of years.
+Keepers of the Coast explores how these Nations are using a combination of traditional knowledge and science to inform marine plans that uphold our Indigenous laws, and manage marine resources in a way that sustains our cultures and ensures intact ecosystems, healthy communities and local sustainable economies, now and into the future.

-The issues – Take a quick look at the marine issues our Nations are fighting to address to create a more sustainable and equitable coast
+Learn about the marine issues that our Nations are working on to create a more sustainable and equitable coast.

-Sustainable Economies – In this segment, our Nations talk about what sustainable economies mean to them and describe how we’re working to develop an economy that meets today’s needs as well as our grandchildren’s.
+Community members describe what sustainable economies mean to them and how we’re working to develop an economy that meets today’s needs as well as our grandchildren’s.

-This short 5 min film provides a glimpse into the beautiful territories of the Central Coast Nations.
-Learn about the marine planning and stewardship work we are doing and the opportunities for and hurdles preventing implementation of our marine plans.
+This 5-minute film provides a glimpse into the beautiful territories of Central Coast Nations, and the marine planning and stewardship work that aims to them.